mhardcastle/ddf-pipeline/README.md

 The pipeline interprets SIGUSR1 as a request to stop running at the next convenient point, i.e. normally when a KillMS or DDF would otherwise be about to start.
-Initiate this process with e.g. `killall -USR1 pipeline.py`.
+Initiate this process with e.g. `pkill -USR1 -f pipeline.py`.

 ## data preparation for Tier 1